CarganCode/CarganCode.github.io/index.md

 Most likely lost in a tensor

 Working on my PhD!
 (I know who would have guessed it).
-Playing with lots and lots of sattelite images, RNNs, CNNs, and Spark!
+Playing with lots and lots of satellite images, RNNs, CNNs, and Spark!

+I have also realised that my website is woefully out of date and needs a big update (Nov 2021) so that's something to add to the list.